depeperwinkel

 Nutmeg

-- limonene, the smell of lemon peel,
+- limonene, the scent of lemon peel,

-- methyl eugenol *, a floral aroma (mimosa),
+- methyl eugenol*, a floral aroma (mimosa),

-- safrole *, the smell of a candy store, present in cinnamon and nutmeg, among others.
+- safrole*, the smell of a candy store, present in cinnamon and nutmeg, among others.

 Is this nutmeg organic?